Following system colour scheme Selected dark colour scheme Selected light colour scheme

 As this is a new standard proposal, it would only make sense if it had interest from the community.

-Fortunately there’s already interest from several mainstream libraries from several developers and teams, including FastAPI, Typer, SQLModel, Asyncer (from the author of this proposal), Pydantic, Strawberry, and others, from other teams.
+Fortunately there’s already interest from several mainstream libraries from several developers and teams, including FastAPI, Typer, SQLModel, Asyncer (from the author of this proposal), Pydantic, Strawberry (GraphQL), and others.

 There’s also interest and support from documentation tools, like mkdocstrings, which added support even for an earlier version of this proposal.